gfh112/test0/_pages/writing.md

 permalink: "/projects/writing/"
 ---
 # Writing
-<p>Writing is something we all must do in one way or another and for me it came later in life.
-I met a young man in the 80's , Luke Davies (of "Candy" fame), who influenced me to write poetry and I've gone from there, on and off, when in the mood.
-One of my favourite things to do is write monologues and it was useful for theatre auditions.</p>
+<p>Writing is something we all must do in one way or another and for me it came in my 20's when I met writer Luke Davies as well as Kathleen Stewart who both influenced me to write and I've gone from there.
+One of my favourite things to do is to write monologues and it was useful for theatre auditions.</p>
 <p>Nowadays I plan on creating animation with monologue as digital performance pieces.
 However overall I tend towards writing musical theatre, short stories and poetry.
 Below are three published works..</p>
 <p>These are the latest published works in 2023.
 An ebook of poetry with AI imagery.</p>